jeremycyr/astro-paper/src/data/blog/in-defense-of-the-messy-resume.md

 It's a question that I hear often: What makes a Senior Developer?
 What makes a Staff Developer?
 What makes an Architect?
 "Why do you ask?"
 I'll probe, and the result is often revealing: "I want to know how to get to the next level." or "I'm wondering if I'm ready to be a Senior."

-These questions aren't unexpected or unfair, but if you're asking them, there may be a better, simpler way to think about it.
+These questions aren't unexpected or unfair.
+Advocating for your career progression matters—and understanding how growth is measured can absolutely help you navigate it.
+But if you're asking these questions, there may be a better, simpler way to think about it.

 ![Goodhart's Law](/assets/blog1/metric.png)